felipejordanc/the-diversity-we-breath/README.md

 - Run scrits/create_data/A_directoryStructure.py to create a local directory structure.
 - Contact the corresponding author to obtain raw data and copy it into data/raw.
 - Run scripts in the scripts/data_processing directory from the root directory.
 - Note that to georeference leaks, you will need to provide the path to your Google API in the scripts/create_data/B-geocodeLeaks.py, line 25, where the local variable PATH_TO_KEY is defined.
-The structure of the file is quite simple, just one line where you replace [API_KEY] for your key: GOOGLE_GEOREF_API_KEY=[API_KEY].
+The structure of the file is quite simple: just one line where you replace [API_KEY] for your key: GOOGLE_GEOREF_API_KEY=[API_KEY].

 ## Software requirements
 The data processing is run entirely on Python.
 The following packages are required: